kuzzleio/documentation-old/src/kuzzle-events/request/index.md

 **Payload:** a [Request]({{ site_base_path }}plugins-reference/plugins-context/constructors/#request) object

-Triggered whenever a request failed authorization checks, and is about to be rejected with a `401` error code.
+Triggered whenever a request fails authorization checks, and is about to be rejected with a `401` error code.

 ---